Cheswick Green Primary School Pupil premium strategy statement

 4 |

-Disadvantaged pupils should have opportunities to access a broad range of experiences and enrichment opportunities. |
+Ensuring disadvantaged pupils have opportunities to access a broad range of experiences and enrichment opportunities. |

-To ensure high quality provision to meet the emotional needs of all pupils including those that are disadvantaged. |
+Maintaining high quality provision to meet the emotional needs of all pupils including those that are disadvantaged. |

 6 |